Acting Diploma Course (ATCL)

 Saturday 16th May 2020

-The Equity Visit and Acting Business Day is likely to be on:
+The Equity Visit and Acting Business Day with Agents is likely to be on:

-Your Observation Theatre Day is likely to be in May or August.
-This depends on the Theatre Company and touring dates.
+Your Observation Theatre Day can be any time during the academic year and depends on the Theatre Company and touring dates.
 In the past, students have been involved with Ludens Ensemble (Traverse Theatre), Platform Company (Traverse Theatre), apart of the Chrysalis Festival (Traverse Theatre) and in house working with our elite Actors and Directors at Acting Out.

 * We may add more residential days, online sessions and voice tutorials depending on the requirements of the course.

 * All dates/changes/extra sessions are at Acting Out Drama School’s discretion.

-* While we will endeavour to run things to the above schedule, sometimes dates may change due to other external factors, which will be discussed with you in the unlikely event that this happens.
+* While we will endeavour to run things to the above schedule, sometimes dates, companies or arrangements may change

 Acting Out Drama School is a Private Drama School, accredited by Trinity College London and offering students professional and vocational courses in acting.